awsdocs/aws-config-developer-guide/doc_source/gs-console.md

 1. Choose **Get Started Now**\.

-1. On the **Settings** page, for **Resource types to record**, specify the AWS resource types you want AWS Config to record:
+1. On the **Settings** page, for **Resource types to record**, specify all the resource types you want AWS Config to record\.
+These resource types are AWS resources or third\-party resources or custom resources\.
    + **All resources** – AWS Config records all supported resources with the following options:
-     + **Record all resources supported in this region** – AWS Config records configuration changes for every supported type of regional resource\.
-When AWS Config adds support for a new resource type, AWS Config automatically starts recording resources of that type\.
+     + **Record all resources supported in this region** – AWS Config records configuration changes for supported AWS resource types as well as third\-party resource types registered in AWS CloudFormation registry\.
+AWS Config automatically starts recording new supported AWS resource types\.
+It also automatically starts recording third\-party resource types that are managed \(i\.e\. created/updated/deleted\) through AWS CloudFormation\.
      + **Include global resources** – AWS Config includes supported types of global resources with the resources that it records \(for example, IAM resources\)\.
 When AWS Config adds support for a new global resource type, AWS Config automatically starts recording resources of that type\.
-   + **Specific types** – AWS Config records configuration changes for only the AWS resource types that you specify\.
+   + **Specific types** – AWS Config records configuration changes for only the resource types that you specify\.

    For more information about these options, see [Selecting Which Resources AWS Config Records](select-resources.md)\.